Scattering theory of frequency-entangled biphoton states facilitated by cavity polaritons: Results

 \section{Results}

 To calculate the polariton and bipolariton Green functions introduced in Section~\ref{Sec:TCJSA}, we parameterize the TC model as follows.
 The transition energy of the QEs and the energy of the cavity mode are set to be identical and equal to $\hbar\omega_o = \hbar\omega_c = 1.81$ eV.
 The QE dephasing and cavity leakage, energy are set to $\hbar\gamma_o = 20$ meV and $\hbar\kappa = 25$ meV, respectively.
-Throughout the whole analysis, we consider the QE steady state to be the ground state, defined by $\bar{\sigma_z} = -1$, while the steady-state population of the cavity photons, $\bar{n}$, can vary.
-Under the adopted parameters, spontaneous coherences cannot appear in the TC model~\cite{Li_QSciTec:2018,Kirton_AQT:2019,Piryatinski_PRR:2020,Sukharev_JCP:2021,Piryatinski_Ntech:2023}, allowing us to set $\overline{\sigma a} = 0$.
+Throughout the whole analysis, we consider the QE steady state to be the ground state, defined by $\bar{\sigma_z} = -1$. { Below, the steady-state population of cavity photons, $\bar{n}$, is varied over a very small range, $0 \leq \bar n \leq 2$, due to the incoherent pumping of the QEs.
+Since the number of QEs in the cavity is $N \gg 1$, the corrections to the QE ground-state populations which scale as $\bar n/N$ can be neglected.
+Given that no QE population inversion is present, $\bar{\sigma}_z < 0$, the system resides in the trivial ground state, $\bar{\sigma}_\pm = \bar{a} = 0$, and therefore no spontaneous coherences between the QEs and the cavity mode can emerge within the TC model~\cite{Li_QSciTec:2018,Kirton_AQT:2019,Piryatinski_PRR:2020,Sukharev_JCP:2021,Piryatinski_Ntech:2023}, allowing us to set $\overline{\sigma a} = 0$}.

-In the following, we examine the impact of biphoton scattering on the symmetrized output JSA [Eq.~\eqref{Sym-JSA-def}] for two different types of input JSAs, considering various values of the cavity steady-state population $\bar{n}$ and the cooperative coupling parameter $\lambda\sqrt{N}$.
+In the following, we examine the impact of biphoton scattering on the symmetrized output JSA [Eq.~\eqref{Sym-JSA-def}] for two different types of input JSAs, considering various values of the cavity steady-state population $\bar{n}$ and the cooperative coupling parameter $\lambda\sqrt{N}$. { Although photons associated with the cavity steady-state occupancy leave the cavity and may, in principle, contribute directly to the detected signal, we neglect this contribution in the JSA calculations.
+The reason is that the entangled biphoton states can be effectively distinguished from this steady-state background through coincidence counting methodology.}